Who Called Me? Free UK Phone Number Lookup

 Is there a free UK reverse phone lookup?

-Yes — our checker at /check-uk-phone-number is completely free, no signup, no ads.
+Yes — our checker at /check-uk-phone-number is completely free with no signup.
 It works for any UK number (mobile, landline, freephone, premium, personal-numbering) and returns Ofcom range-holder data instantly.

 Which UK prefix is most often a scam?